GlebTc/pokrov_church/README.md

 ## Fixes to Implement

-- The Our Parish Desktop Menu will activate on hover on the subMenu, should only hover when onEnter on the Menu Item
+- The Our Parish Desktop Menu will activate on hover on the subMenu, should only hover when onEnter on the Menu Item.
+- For add-new-schedule-post I have to create the base page that retrieves user infromation from the server and prop drill it through.

 ## Architecture